ouster-lidar/ouster-sdk/python/docs/quickstart.rst

   * ``OS1_2048x10_128.json``

 The downloaded pcap file contains lidar and imu packets captured from the network .
-You can read more about the `IMU Data Format`_ and `Lidar Data Format`_ in the Ouster Software User Manual.
-The JSON file contains metadata queried from the sensor TCP interface necessary to interpret the packet data.
+You can read more about the `IMU Data Format`_ and `Lidar Data Format`_ in the Ouster Sensor Documentation.
+The JSON file contains metadata queried from the sensor TCP interface which is necessary to interpret the packet data.

 Let's load the paths into your open session of python: